MartinHeroux/research_project_template/README.md

 Usage
 --
 To run the main function and create a project template (files and folders described below), simply run:
-> $ python project.py < base > < project >
+> python project.py < base > < project >

 < base>  = Folder where main project folder will be created; e.g., /home/martin/Documents/
 < project > = Name of project; this will be the name of the main folder; e.g., cool_project

-Note that you should not use quotation marks on the command line.
+Note that you don't have to use quotation marks on the command line.
+But this may be necessary if you have spaces in your file path or project name.

+**Linux**
-> $ python project.py /home/martin/Documents/ cool_project
+> python project.py /home/martin/Documents/ cool_project

-The above command would create a project template called `cool_project`; the folder would be located in `/home/martin/Documents/`
+The above command create a project template called `cool_project`; the folder would be located in `/home/martin/Documents/`

+**Windows**
+>    python project.py '/c/Users/Joanna/Dropbox/' temp

+Using Git Bash, the above command create a project template called `temp`; the folder would be located in `/c/Users/Joanna/Dropbox/`.
+Thanks to [Joanna Diong](https://github.com/joannadiong) for the function on a Windows machine.

 The function has been tested with Python >2.7  or Python >3.4.

 Folder Structure